Dobara (TV series)

+At 22nd Lux Style Awards, it received a nomination of Best TV Actress - Critics' choice for Kiani and won Best TV Actor - Critics' choice for Khan.

 Synopsis

-On the occasion of death of her husband Hidayatullah in his early seventies, Mehrunissa feels as a free spirit and recalls the bitter memories of her past when her dying father decided to marry her off at 16 years of age to Hidayatullah, who was 36 at the time.
-At the time of the funeral notices the strange behaviour of Mehrunissa who is not emotionally affected by her husband's death.
-On the other hand, Mahir is a next-door care free boy who is a tennis player and in search of a job.
+When her husband Hidayatullah dies in his early seventies, Mehrunissa feels as a free spirit and recalls the bitter memories of her past when her dying father decided to marry her off at 16 years of age to Hidayatullah, who was 36 at the time.
+At the time of her husband's funeral Mehrunissa does not seem emotionally affected by his death.
+Maahir is a next-door carefree boy who is a tennis player and in search of a job.